 Faculty-Led Study Abroad

 Faculty-led study abroad trips add an exciting real-world component to a course.
 These trips are usually short term, typically less than one semester in duration, and may be credit-bearing.
 OIE encourages interested faculty to work with a department head (or the department administrator most familiar with study abroad) from the early planning phases to ensure that the program adheres to department and university expectations and procedures for academic programming.
 Interested faculty should also notify OIE staff of their intentions.
-OIE's Guide for Short Term Programs (pdf) provides a framework for most aspects of planning a short-term faculty-led program abroad, including budgetary planning, logistical factors, curricular issues, and emergency preparedness.
+OIE can provide a framework for most aspects of planning a short-term faculty-led program abroad, including budgetary planning, logistical factors, curricular issues, and emergency preparedness.

 What are the Benefits?